SHUR1K-N/MeetNinja-Google-Meet-Bot/README.md

 You may also need or use the above remote desktop client(s) if you need to mid-sleep-check on your progress or if your computer system has a login password you may need to enter remotely after a Wake-on-LAN.

 ## Note
-1. Make sure you do not close the generated web browser window until all your Meets are attended
+1. MeetNinja works even in the background while you do other work on other windows, as long as you **do not *explicitly* "Minimize" MeetNinja's generated browser window**; just keep it open in the background, beneath your current open window(s)

-2. There is *deliberately* no Headless Mode (at the moment) due to potential complications arising from exiting MeetNinja while a Meet is still active (such as the Meet not ending and you being a part of the Meet unknowingly till the end of time)
+2. There is *deliberately* no Headless Mode (at the moment) due to potential complications arising from exiting MeetNinja while a Meet is still active (such as the Meet not relatively "naturally" ending and you being a part of the Meet unknowingly till the end of time)

 3. Although you may abort the process at any stage or time by pressing CTRL + C from within the MeetNinja console / terminal window, it is not advised to do so from within an active Meet (for reasons similar to the previous point)

 ## Dependencies to PIP-Install
-- **selenium** (for Chrome-based automation)
+- **selenium** (for web browser-based automation)
 - **datetime** (for scheduling & timestamps)
 - **pause** (for scheduling)
 - **colorama** (for colors)